Chart Color Schemes

 Infrastructure

 Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 21 projects that could impact the area.
+AreaSearch has identified 21 projects that may impact the area.
 Notable ones include Halcyon Edgebrook, Cowper Avenue Catchment Master Drainage Project, Beenleigh Community Hub, and Beenleigh Marketplace Enhancement.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.